Akali27/Windows_Response_Tool/README.md

 "In case of emergency break glass and run the app"

 This is a PowerShell tool that's created for quick use during incident response to a breached network or a compromised Windows system.
-It will collect useful volatile and non-volatile data before shutting down the infected device.
+It will collect useful volatile and non-volatile data before you shutdown the infected device.

 It is recommended to save this script on a USB and store it in a place where it can be quickly accessed if a breach or compromise are suspected.